Philips Blu-ray Home Theater Review

 Of all the home theater in box systems we reviewed, the Philips Blu-ray Home Theater System HTS3306/F7 leads the pack in features, performance and value.
 The system has every single feature we look for when we rank these products.
 It is sleek, stylish and on the cutting edge of home entertainment technology.

 This home theater system not only has its own integrated Blu-ray player, but it also allows you to stream movies, television and music directly from the internet.
 Its pristine high-definition picture compliments the high-quality surround sound produced by its five speakers and subwoofer.
-The Philips Blu-ray Home Theater System earns our Top Ten Reviews Gold Award for the best home theater in a box system.

 In a world where a high-definition picture reigns above all else, this home theater system provides crisp, clear HD images for all content presented in that standard.
 However, standard-definition content on media such as DVDs and some broadcast channels can't take advantage of all the pixels on a high-definition monitor or television.
 To combat this problem, the Philips Blu-ray Home Theater System employs 1080p upconversion technology.
 This feature scales standard-definition images into a high-definition signal that your HD television or monitor recognizes and displays at its full capacity.
 Keep in mind that this technology doesn't transform SD images into HD, but merely scales them to fit an HD screen.